Hom-unitality and hom-associative structures: Hom-unities in two-sided unital algebras

 \begin{example} Any two-sided unital associative algebra $(A,1_{lr})$ satisfies $N(A)=A$ and $[A,A,A]_{\mathrm{as}}=\{0\}$, and thus $AC(A)=Z(A)$.
 That is, (the product in) $(A,\alpha,1_{lr})$ is hom-associative if and only if the twisting map is $\alpha=L_\omega$ for some $\omega\in Z(A)$.
 Then, $(A,L_\omega,\omega)$ is two-sided hom-unital hom-associative.
 The algebra in Example \ref{ex:counter-poly} is a case of this, with hom-unity $\omega=t$. \end{example}

-\begin{example} Any two-sided unital simple algebra with non-trivial HA-compatible maps is associative.
+\begin{example} Any two-sided unital simple algebra with nontrivial HA-compatible maps is associative.
 Indeed, if $(A,1_{lr})$ is two-sided unital simple and $AC(A)\neq\{0\}$, then $Aa$ is a two-sided ideal for some $a\neq 0$ in $AC(A)$.
 This implies one of the following:

 By associativity, as seen in Example \ref{ex:two_sided_unital_associative}, we have $AC(A)=Z(A)$. \end{example}